Lego Coin (LEGO) Price Tops $0.0086 on Exchanges

 Lego Coin Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Lego Coin directly using US dollars.
-Investors seeking to acquire Lego Coin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Lego Coin using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Lego Coin directly using US dollars.
+Investors seeking to acquire Lego Coin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Lego Coin using one of the aforementioned exchanges.

 Receive News & Updates for Lego Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Lego Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.